fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-03-09】[mark3labs / mcp\-go](https://github.com/mark3labs/mcp-go) - A Go implementation of the Model Context Protocol (MCP), enabling seamless integration between LLM applications and external data sources and tools
+* 【2025-03-09】[usual2970 / certimate](https://github.com/usual2970/certimate) - 开源的SSL证书管理工具，可以帮助你自动申请、部署SSL证书，并在证书即将过期时自动续期。An open\-source SSL certificate management tool that helps you automatically apply for and deploy SSL certificates, as well as automatically renew them when they are about to expire
+* 【2025-03-09】[googleapis / genai-toolbox](https://github.com/googleapis/genai-toolbox) - Gen AI Toolbox for Databases is an open source server that makes it easier to build Gen AI tools for interacting with databases.
 * 【2025-03-08】[mostlygeek / llama\-swap](https://github.com/mostlygeek/llama-swap) - transparent proxy server for llama cpp's server to provide automatic model swapping
 * 【2025-03-05】[eksctl-io / eksctl](https://github.com/eksctl-io/eksctl) - The official CLI for Amazon EKS
 * 【2025-03-04】[gagliardetto / solana-go](https://github.com/gagliardetto/solana-go) - Go SDK library and RPC client for the Solana Blockchain